creativecoding/WordFinder/README.md

 WordFinder
 ==========

-Some practice in which a grid of letters is randomly generated, and then words are found within the grid.
+A project created to demonstrate design style for projects and scripts not large enough to warrant a framework.
+It creates a grid full of random letters and then finds words inside of this grid both horizontally and vertically.

 Todo: